plausible/docs/docs/countries.md

 ## How it works

 Plausible uses the [DB-IP database](https://db-ip.com/) to determine the visitor location based on their IP address.
-The IP address itself is discarded to make sure we do not store any personal data.
+The IP address itself is discarded to make sure we don't store any personal data.
 We never store IP addresses in our database, logs or anywhere on disk at all.
 Read more in [our data policy](https://plausible.io/data-policy).